 The SEARCH Board of Directors selects the honorees, who are nominated by SEARCH Members and past award recipients.
 The select group is recognized in three broad categories of leadership: justice policy, practitioner, and SEARCH Membership.

 Award recipients are selected at the Winter Meeting in January each year, and presented at the Annual Meeting in July.
-We are pleased to announce that the Board of Directors has selected our 2016 award honorees, who we will salute at SEARCH’s Annual Meeting next July in Houston, Texas.
+We are pleased to announce that the Board of Directors has selected our 2016 award honorees.
+We saluted these honorees during an awards ceremony at SEARCH’s 2016 Annual Meeting the evening of July 26 in Houston, Texas.

 Justice Policy Leadership